CommunityScale/HNA/GlossaryHousingStudyTerminology.md

 # Glossary of Housing Study Terminology

-The purpose of this list is to be a reference and standard the terminology used in housing studies.
+The purpose of this list is to be a reference and standard the terminology used in housing studies with a focus on the United States.

 ## Defined terms